NCAR/WRFV3/README.md

 <a href="https://github.com/NCAR/WRF/releases/"><img src="https://assets-cdn.github.com/images/modules/logos_page/GitHub-Logo.png" alt="Click here to download the most recent code from Github"  height="50"/></a>

 Users who are interested in contributing code may consider cloning the public repository, found at https://github.com/NCAR/WRF.
-See futher explanation <a href=#public>below>.
+See futher explanation <a href="#public">below</a>.

 ## What is WRF?